Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 10. Approximate size
 Estimated: 35×45 mm PCB, <10 mm height, 2 oz copper, ~15 components, 40 A rated, single-sided SMD, no MCU, low-to-moderate complexity, SMT reflow compatible, fits standard Staubli/Amphenol J-boxes.

+11. Proof of concept from other industries

+This circuit senses DC arc risk, insulation leakage, or abnormal current using passive analog components.
+It reacts in microseconds without software.
+This type of sensing is already trusted in high-risk environments.

+In electric vehicles it senses overcurrent or thermal imbalance in battery strings.
+Fast MOSFET disconnect protects against thermal runaway.

+In satellites it senses voltage deviation or current ripple on DC buses.
+The analog design is used because it survives radiation and prevents electrical arcs in vacuum.

+In railway DC systems it senses conductor faults or water ingress.
+Analog isolation circuits open before arcs escalate into fires.

+In telecom base stations it senses insulation breakdown or line damage.
+Protection is autonomous because remote systems can’t wait for cloud logic.

+In photovoltaic systems this is the first use of fast analog arc sensing directly inside a junction box.
+By sensing ripple, leakage, or loss of current while sunlight is present, the system prevents fire, shock, or backfeed.
+The circuit is simple enough to manufacture at scale and rugged enough to deploy globally.

+This kind of sensing replaces expensive or complex solutions with something fail-safe, proven in harsher sectors, and now ready for solar.
 ⸻

 Vikram Kumar